lisa-lumos/Snowflake/06-data-loading.md

 ## Snowpipe Managing
 Pipe does not support the PURGE copy option.
 To remove staged files that you no longer need, recommend periodically executing the REMOVE command to delete the files.
 Alternatively, configure any lifecycle management features provided by your cloud storage service provider.

-ALTER PIPE … REFRESH statement checks the load history for both the target table and the pipe to ensure the same files are not loaded twice.
+ALTER PIPE ...
+REFRESH statement checks the load history for both the target table and the pipe to ensure the same files are not loaded twice.

 ## Snowpipe Costs
 Query either of the following:
 - PIPE_USAGE_HISTORY table function (in the Snowflake Information Schema).
 - PIPE_USAGE_HISTORY View

+Managed service, with additional cost of 0.06 credit/1k files being loaded.

 ## Snowpipe Streaming Overview (preview)
 Calling the Streaming API from your `Java application code` to `insert` rows of data to Snowflake tables directly, without staged files in the middle.
 This architecture results in lower load latencies and costs, which makes it great for real-time data streams.
 Do not require and pipe objects.